SaverioNapolitano/swift-core/Sources/arrays/README.md

 **[DivideArrays.swift]** Write a method accepting two double[] returning a different double[] representing the first array divided by the second array.
 Every element of the first array is divided by the corresponding element of the second array.
 The two arrays must have the same size.
-Returns null otherwise.
+Returns an empty array otherwise.

 Examples: